DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/localization.md

 <Table messages={tableMessages}>
 ```

-## Custom messages
+## Custom Message IDs

-In some cases you can display text using your own `messageId`.
-For example, in the React Grid component a custom filter operation name is used as a messageId to retrieve a text for a filter selector drop-down.
+In some cases, components allow you to use custom message IDs.
+For example, in the React Grid component, custom filter operation names are used as message IDs to retrieve texts for filter selector items:

 ```jsx
 <DataTypeProvider